sammiq/check-roms/README.md

 You need a working [Go](https://golang.org/) installation (I used Go 1.10.1 on Ubuntu Linux 18.04)

-You will neet to install the required libraries:
+You will need to install the required libraries:

     go get github.com/antchfx/xmlquery
     go get github.com/jessevdk/go-flags